 Similar to the question answered for traveling to Tso Moriri from Manali, it is highly not recommended to travel to Pangong Tso from Manali side.
-Tso Moriri still is a short diversion from Manali Leh Highway but then for Pangong Tso, you are looking to travel from Jispa/Sarchu to Pangong Tso directly which is much longer in distance.
+Tso Moriri still is a short diversion from Manali Leh Highway, but then for Pangong Tso, you are looking to travel from Jispa/Sarchu to Pangong Tso directly which is much longer in the distance.

 It will leave you tired and alleviate the chances of getting stuck with AMS badly with an already un-acclimatized body.
 Any major medical help required will only be available in Leh.

 Pangong Tso is an inner line region in Ladakh.
 It requires you to have an Inner Line Permit to travel to it, which can be stamped or authorized in Leh only after paying the required fees for them.

 Finally, you will need a Leh based taxi to travel to Pangong Tso as outside Leh rented taxis or self-drive cars are not allowed for sightseeing in Ladakh.
 Similarly, you cannot take an outside rented bike to Pangong Tso as well.

 Hence, first go to Leh, rest for a day and then travel to Nubra Valley first to get your body acclimatized.
 Then travel to Pangong Tso for an overnight stay.
 This way you reduce the chances of getting hit with AMS and have other required things including permits & taxis in the order as well.

 Q26.
 Is there any map of Leh Ladakh?